 Remember at the top of this article where I suggested you may have a problem?
 It’s not you, friend, it’s your payment timelines.
 Where Co-Op and MDF program fulfillment is concerned, over ninety-nine percent of all partner inquiries boil down to some version of “where’s my money”?
 Let’s face it; cash flows are tight, and we need to respect that.
 If partners are good enough to put resources into our brands and the marketing of our products, we need to do our best to give them access to pre-approvals and at least partial pre-payment where possible, but certainly repayment as quickly as possible upon proof of performance.
 The current best practice for payment is generally accepted at around 21 days or less, but the real leaders are finding ways to deliver in 14 days or less.
 Cash-starved partners are not happy partners, so look for ways to keep them fed.

-For more details on Fund Management programs from 360insights, you can learn more here.
+For more details on Fund Management programs from 360insights, check out our Product Page.